sohof/Pnummer/README.md

 ### Make instructions

-**to compile/build run command: folder "dastmard" will be created in current diretory containing all classes**.
+**to compile/build run command: a folder "dastmard" will be created in current diretory containing all classes**.
 make
 **to run app:**.

 java dastmard.App

 **to clean/remove all build files/folders including any log files created**. make clean